 Baseball was the sport in which the 2011 film Moneyball focused on.
 Featuring Billy Beane, who at the time was the General Manager of Oakland Athletics Baseball team.
-He tried to build a MLB World Series winning team on a ‘shoe-string’ budget using a statistical sabermetric view of players to correctly identify their value and sign them to the team.
+He tried to build an MLB World Series winning team on a ‘shoe-string’ budget using a statistical sabermetric view of players to correctly identify their value and sign them to the team.
 This approach was favoured largely because the A’s had cut back their budget and wanted to stay competitive.

-The supposed ‘shoe-string’ budget they had to work with in 2002 was $41 million and to put this into perspective the New York Yankees in the same year had a budget of $125 million, giving the A’s a budget around a third of the size.
+The supposed ‘shoe-string’ budget they had to work within 2002 was $41 million and to put this into perspective the New York Yankees in the same year had a budget of $125 million, giving the A’s a budget around a third of the size.

 The money in football has been steadily growing in recent years with the influx of super wealthy owners such as Roman Abramovic & Sheikh Mansour in the Premier League with Chelsea and Manchester City, Qatari investment in Ligue 1 with PSG and the emergence of cash in the Chinese Super League.
 Contracts are on the rise too, with Carlos Tevez’s move to China earning him third on the list of highest paid players in world football (before tax).